 We’ve compared the cost of opening a new physical branch with the cost of building and maintaining a website.
 But cost isn’t the only factor in banks’ decision-making over what to invest in.
 Let’s look at another reason to invest in your digital branch: people are doing more online and visiting their bank in person less often.

 “Consumer visits to retail bank branches are set to drop 36 percent between 2017 and 2022, with mobile transactions rising 121 percent in the same period…the typical consumer will visit a bank branch just four times a year by 2022.”
+(Check out these tips on how to promote your mobile banking app.)

 There is a disconnect between the continued high cost of retail banking at a time when physical branches are becoming so much less important for acquisition.
 Just look at the rise in digital banks like Chime, N26, Ally, and Simple that take deposits without branches, and online lenders like Rocket Mortgage, Better, and SoFi that write mortgage and personal loans without branches.
 To adapt, community banks need to invest in digitizing their own customer journeys.